 - All treatment rooms should contain a sink with hot and cold running water, to ensure the practitioner can easily wash their hands before, during and after each client as required.
-The taps on the treatment room sink should have a lever to enable the practitioner to turn the tap on and off with their elbows rather than their hands.
-Alternatively, the tap could be operated by a foot lever.
+This should not be operated with their hands.
 Hands should be dried using paper towels – not a hand dryer.

 - A separate sterilization area should be provided, which should have two separate deep sinks for the exclusive use of washing instruments and equipment.
 This area must be distinctly separate from the clean treatment rooms.

-- The practitioner should have a sharps bin in the treatment room.
+- The practitioner should have a medical sharps bin in the treatment room.